fmerizzi/ERA5-to-CERRA-via-Diffusion-Models/README.md

     - **Description**: This notebook focuses on experiments involving the diffusion model for wind data downscaling.
 - `wind_unet_downscaling.ipynb`:
     - **Description**: Contains experiments using the U-Net model for wind downscaling tasks.
-    - **Warning**: Currently, the weights for the U-Net model are not available due to memory constraints.
-This notebook serves as a record of the experimental approach and findings but may require additional resources for full replication.
+    - **Warning**: Currently, the weights for the U-Net model are not available in this repository due to memory constraints.
+The weights are available in the following kaggle [dataset](https://www.kaggle.com/datasets/fastrmerizivic/u-net-weights-for-era5-to-cerra-wind-speed/)
 - `graph_visualization_maker.ipynb`:
     - **Description**: A notebook dedicated to creating graphical representations of the results obtained from various experiments.
 ### Reprojection